About Us - READ to RISE

 In 2015, we decided to start a READ to RISE branch in Johannesburg to focus on primary schools in Soweto.
 Steve Tsakiris is the Programme Manager in Johannesburg and is assisted by his two Programme Facilitators Nontokozo and Siphamandla Mncube.
 We work with 20 primary schools in Naledi and Zola in Soweto.

 In September 2015, the sequel to Oaky and the Sun, was launched.
 The book is called Oaky the Happy Tree which is also written by Athol Williams and illustrated by Taryn Lock.
 This is a happy, uplifting story about the secret to being happy.

+Since then 5 more Oaky story books have been published.
 We currently have 7 book in the Oaky series.